 A few examples of drought impact – click for a larger view:

 Beyond green initiatives to study the care and treatment of dugout canoes, recent research is also including efforts to potentially source these “canoe trees” origins using stable isotopes.
-It is hoped that this almost 7000 year history of dugouts will better inform us on paleoenvironment, paleohydrology, and Pre-columbian populations mobility and migration in and around Florida’s ancient waterscapes and landscapes.
+It is hoped that this almost 7000 year history of dugouts will better inform us on paleoenvironment, paleohydrology, and indigenous populations’ mobility and migration in and around Florida’s ancient waterscapes and landscapes.
 Thank you to the Felburn Foundation for support of this research and to all those stewards who continue to bring them to our attention.